hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 export AWS_SECRET_ACCESS_KEY=your_aws_role_secret_access_key
 ```

-> Step 2: Modify `variables.tf`, for each workspace you need to write a variable block like this:
+> Step 2: Modify `variables.tf`, for each workspace you need to write a variable block like this, all attributes are required:

 ```terraform
 variable "workspace_1_config" {